streamnative/pulsar-flink/README.md

 -  The `FLINK_VERSION` parameter is now available as `1.9`, `1.11`, and `1.12`.

 -  The `SCALA_BINARY_VERSION` parameter is related to the scala version used by flink, `2.11`, `2.12` are available.
 -  PULSAR_FLINK_VERSION` is the version of this connector.
+Usually only the three-digit version `2.7.0` is available, but the four-digit version `2.7.0.1` is used when providing bug fixes.

 ```
      groupId = io.streamnative.connectors